Solitaire

 Plan Your Moves Ahead

-if moving a card blocks another important card, it might be better to wait and explore other
+moving a card blocks another important card, it might be better to wait and explore other moves.

 Use the Stock Pile Wisely